In response to “Feedback request: What do you want to see in a book about non-monogamy and players?“, Nash asks about jealousy.

 Throughout the course of our evolution, any trait that increased the chances that a man would end up investing in his own offspring, rather than the offspring of his good-looking next-door-neighbour, had a good chance of being selected.
 One such trait was jealousy – the kind of jealousy that would lead a man to keep a wary eye on his partner and the good-looking neighbour, and to do what he could to keep them apart.

 For most guys, jealousy can’t be avoided.
-So if a guy wants to go down this path, he has to know that some amount of jealousy is probably coming and be psychologically prepared to experience it, before it happens.
+So if a guy wants to go down this path, he should know that some amount of jealousy is probably coming and he should be psychologically prepared to experience it, before it happens.
 A guy can rationally understand that he’s doing a quid pro quo: he’s going to get his, so she’s going to get hers.
 This helps, but the jealous response is more emotional than rational.
 It is very hard to overcome emotional response through rational thoughts, but it can be done and for many guys must be done.

 In addition, I deal with jealousy by focusing on the other chick.
 I wrote that Libido Girl, who properly introduced me to this world, made sure that I was having sex with another girl before she had sex with another guy.
 Smart girl.
 It is hard to get that angry while you are deep in another girl.
 She did check in with me after all four of us were done having sex, to see how I felt, and again later that night, and again the next morning.
 She was helping me to emotionally process what had happened.